nizma123/EvacuationRouteDeterminationForHighRiseBuildingsUsingNSGA-II/README.md

 - Dynamic Evacuation Modeling: Incorporate time-varying hazard maps (e.g., fire spread simulation).
 - Behavioral Simulation: Integrate agent-based modeling to reflect realistic human responses.

+## 📖References
+All references for this project can you see in this link [References](https://github.com/nizma123/EvacuationRouteDeterminationForHighRiseBuildingsUsingNSGA-II/blob/main/References/References.pdf)

 ## 🙏Acknowledgements
 Special thanks to:
 - Thesis Advisor, for guidance throughout the research.
 - UPI Postgraduate School: For providing access to building layout data.
 - All contributors and peers who supported during the development of this project.

-## References
-All references for this project can you see in this link [References]